ronnifadhlillah/SensorDroid/README.md

 # SensorDroid
 Using android phone as sensor.
+Warning : The sensor may make the device heat / highly battery consumption.
+Be careful.